RoadmapStudios/commercebird/readme.txt

 == Description ==
 This plugin ensures you can take the most of the CommerceBird App such as uploading product images, using integrations like Zoho Inventory, Zoho CRM & Exact Online.
+Please note that this plugin requires a subscription on https://commercebird.com.

 == Frequently Asked Questions ==

 = Q: Do I need a paid plan to use this plugin? =
-A: No, you just need to create an account on https://app.commercebird.com to use this plugin.
+A: No, you just need to create an account on https://commercebird.com to use this plugin.

 = Q: Which product types does it support? =
-A: Simple, Variable, Bundles, Simple Subscription, Variable Subscription.
+A: Simple, Variable, Bundles, Simple Subscription & Variable Subscription.

 = Q: Can I create Purchase Orders? =
 A: Yes! you can also create purchase costs on the product edit page in the app.